n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.mautictrigger.md

 [Mautic](https://www.mautic.org/) is an open-source marketing automation software that helps online businesses automate their repetitive marketing tasks such as lead generation, contact scoring, contact segmentation, and marketing campaigns.

-!!! note "Credentials"
+/// note | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/mautic/).
+///

 ## Example Usage